 This volcanic crater formed some 230,000 years ago.
 What you see today is the remains of a giant center cone that rose above the surface.
-Many cones never break the surface of the water, thus adding to distinctiveness of Molokini Crater.
-Water-erosion and sinking over time has created the familiar crescent shaped landmark we know and love today.
-History shows this was a fishing ground to ancient Hawaiians.
-Today, Molokini Crater is a carefully protected Marine Life Conservation District, and is declared a Hawaii State Seabird Sanctuary.
+Many cones never break the surface of the water, thus adding to the distinctiveness of Molokini Crater.
+Water erosion and sinking over time have created the familiar crescent-shaped landmark we know and love today.
+History shows this was a fishing ground for ancient Hawaiians.
+Today, Molokini Crater is a carefully protected Marine Life Conservation District and is declared a Hawaii State Seabird Sanctuary.

 The Hawaiian Legend of Molokini

-The fire goddess, Pele, was in love with a prince (whom also happened to be a gecko or Mo’o.)
+The fire goddess, Pele, was in love with a prince (who also happened to be a gecko or Mo’o.)
 The prince fell in love with another woman, and in her fury, Pele took her revenge, by cutting the woman in half.
 The head of the body became Pu’u Olai, which is the cinder cone mound on the north end of Makena Beach (Big Beach.)
 The body fell into the ocean and became Molokini Crater.

 Maui Magic encourages the use of Reef Safe Sunscreen (also offered onboard all our vessels) and we kindly ask you to not touch marine life, as it can be damaging to the fragile coral and ecosystem.